christinalicence/stride/docs/README.md

 - They need to be able to hold back to back conversations with people on comments

+*Acceptance Criteria*   - Users need to be able to leave comments and replies on profiles once connected (following/followed by)
+                        - They need to be able to view other users plans.

 #### Third Story

 User C is part of a friendship group that enjoy exercise.
 They want to be able to see and discuss their friends' plans.

 - They need to be able to find the profiles they follow easily and comment on profiles.

+*Acceptance Criteria*   - Users need to be able to follow each other
+                        - Users need to be able to search for other peoples usernames

 #### Fourth Story

 User D is an influencer with a community of followers.
 They want to be able to show their followers the plans they are following.

-- They need to be able to exapnd on their profile to communicate to their followers.
+- They need to be able to expand on their profile to communicate to their followers.
 - They also need to be able to comment on their own profiles as well as other peoples to help engagement.

+*Acceptance Criteria*   - Users need to be able to comment on their own profile
+                        - Users need to be able to comment on their own profiles

+#### Fifth Story

+User E is training for a local marathon (eg London Marathon) and wants to see what training other people are doing.

+- They need to be able to search the site by events or key words in events.

+*Acceptance Criteria*   - Users should be able to search for a key word (eg London) in the goal events.

 ### c.
 Wireframes